fastmail/Squire/README.md

 Returns self (the Squire instance).

+### makePreformatted

+Turns the selection into preformatted text.
+This is a monospaced segment, which will keep previously formatted plain text consistent.

+Returns self (the Squire instance).

+### removePreformatted

+Turns selected preformatted text into regular HTML again, maintaining lines.
+Will split preformatted elements to do so.

+Returns self (the Squire instance).

 ### removeAllFormatting

 Removes all formatting from the selection.
 Block elements (list items, table cells, etc.) are kept as separate blocks.